Chemical Signatures of the First Galaxies: Criteria for One-Shot Enrichment: Discussion and Conclusions

-The existence of such one-shot enrichment sites can be refuted with future observations of UFD stars revealing the signatures of, e.g., s-process enrichment or a decrease in [$\alpha$/Fe] abundance ratios (to the solar level) in these galaxies.
+The existence of such one-shot enrichment sites can be refuted with future observations of UFD stars revealing the signatures of, e.g., s-process enrichment or [$\alpha$/Fe] abundance ratios systematically lower than the halo value of $\mbox{[$\alpha$/Fe]}=0.35$ in these galaxies.
 However, we would still have gained crucial empirical constraints for the next generation of ab initio cosmological simulations that will be able to resolve the fine structure of star formation and feedback.
-In the latter case, dwarf archaeology would have indicated that negative feedback is not able to completely suppress the ongoing formation of stars.
+In the latter case, dwarf galaxy archaeology would have indicated that negative feedback is not able to completely suppress the ongoing formation of stars.
 Simulations could then adjust their treatment of feedback accordingly.
 Alternatively, the absence of any one-shot systems could simply indicate that we have not yet discovered the true survivors of the first galaxies.

 Simulations with extremely high-resolution that will study the fine-grained turbulent mixing of metals on scales of a few AU will soon become feasible.
-The dwarf archaeological comparison between UFDs and early star forming halos is thus important for providing constraints as well as consistency checks for state-of-the-art simulations.
-The emerging field of dwarf archaeology, which closely connects chemical abundances and galaxy formation models, promises a more complete understanding of galaxy formation and evolution at the end of the cosmic dark ages.
+The dwarf galaxy archaeological comparison between UFDs and early star forming halos is thus important for providing constraints as well as consistency checks for state-of-the-art simulations.
+The emerging field of dwarf galaxy archaeology, which closely connects chemical abundances and galaxy formation models, promises a more complete understanding of galaxy formation and evolution at the end of the cosmic dark ages.

-\acknowledgments We thank Ian Roederer and Lars Hernquist for useful comments.
-A.~F. acknowledges support of a Clay Fellowship administered by the Smithsonian Astrophysical Observatory.
-V.~B. acknowledges support from NSF grant AST-0708795 and NASA ATFP grant NNX08AL43G.
+\acknowledgments We thank Ian Roederer and Lars Hernquist for useful comments on an earlier version of the manuscript.
+A.~F. acknowledges support of an earlier Clay Fellowship administered by the Smithsonian Astrophysical Observatory.
+V.~B. acknowledges support from NSF grants AST-0708795 and AST-1009928, as well as NASA ATFP grant NNX08AL43G.